 You’ve nurtured your product down the crowdfunding pathway, turning an innovative concept into a new product, and now it’s time to fulfill your promise to your backers.
 So how do you get your product to their front porch or mailbox?
-From choosing your packaging to picking a shipping company, you have many choices to make.
+From choosing your packaging to picking a shipping company, you have many choices to make after a successful crowdfunding project.

 Choose Packing Materials for Your Kickstarter Rewards